Patent fuel

-Patent fuel was a 19th-century artificial fuel made in Cardiff in Wales by mixing in a hydraulic press coal and binding substances, like pitch.
+Patent fuel was a 19th-century artificial fuel made in Cardiff and Swansea in Wales by mixing in a hydraulic press coal and binding substances, like pitch.
 There were many factories producing this product with the same recipe, thus the only way of identifying them is their shape and imprinted logos.
 The most well-known patent fuel factories were the Star Patent fuel Co., the Crown Patent fuel, the Cardiff Patent fuel etc. In the late nineteenth century and early twentieth century, south Wales was the main exporter of patent fuel in the world, with around three million tons a year being exported each year in the first decade of the twentieth century.
 Patent Fuel cubes are exhibited at the National Museum of Wales in UK.

 Shapes and dimensions

 The shape adopted generally in Cardiff was a rectangular block varying only in dimensions.
 The fact that practically the whole output was exported influenced the design of the block, as this form lent itself to easy and economical stowage and storage, and the rubbing surfaces exposed were small in proportion to the cubical contents.
 The blocks manufactured varied from 9 to 26 lbs. in weight, and no definite standard of weight appears to be required by consumers, although modern practice inclines if anything towards the production of larger sizes.